 Google Scholar – if your topic requires academic search results, use Google Scholar.
 You will see peer-reviewed studies, books, articles, journals, and the like.

 Google Search Operators – when using Google, it will do you well to learn the many operators it has so that you can get more specific results.
 Here’s a post on what you can do with Google Search.

 YouTube – Videos are also a great source for helpful materials like how-to’s.
 You might be able to find a fresh outlook on topics once the way it is presented is changed.

 A word on blogs

 Do not immediately jump to researching using blogs, because you might catch yourself heavily relying on them.
 Only start looking for relevant blogs once you already have a specific (but not compulsory) outline in mind.
-Check out Alltop, Blog Catalog and of course Reddit for leads.
+Check out Alltop and Reddit for leads.

 Find the posts that are closely related to your main topic and determine if they are valuable enough to use as research material.

 - Does the article or post in question have lots of social media shares?